Fort Largs: Barracks and drill hall

-In May 1939 construction commenced on a two-storied brick barracks for the artillery units based at Fort Largs, plus a brick drill hall for use of the militia.
+In May 1939 construction began on a two-storied brick barracks for the artillery units based at Fort Largs, plus a brick drill hall for use of the militia.
 The barracks incorporated a commercial kitchen and mess room, orderly room, canteen and billiard room, and administration rooms.
-During World War II BL 6-inch Mk VII naval guns were installed.
+During World War II, BL 6-inch Mk VII naval guns were installed.

-When the police occupied Fort Largs in 1961 that same disposition was continued for several decades, although the barrack rooms were adapted into classrooms for cadet training.
-In April 2015 the barracks and drill hall were entered as a state heritage place on the South Australian Heritage Register.
+When the police occupied Fort Largs in 1961 that same disposition was continued for several decades.
+The barrack rooms were adapted into classrooms for cadet training.
+In April 2015, the barracks and drill hall were entered as a state heritage place on the South Australian Heritage Register.

 Police academy

-In the 1960s, a part of the original fort was adapted for use by the nearby South Australian Police academy which was known as Fort Largs Police Academy, the main training facility for South Australia Police.
-Parts of the academy site were put up for sale in 2009 and the construction of new police academy housing commenced on a portion of the site immediately east of the old fort.
+In the 1960s, a part of the original fort was adapted for use by the nearby South Australian Police academy, which was known as Fort Largs Police Academy, the main training facility for South Australia Police.
+In 2009, parts of the academy site were put up for sale, and the construction of new police academy housing began on a portion of the site, immediately east of the old fort.
 The old academy site has been disused since the 2012 opening of a newer police academy.

 Redevelopment

-In 2012, new police academy housing was constructed on the east portion of the site and in 2014 the west portion of the site, including the historic defence constructions, was slated for redevelopment.
+In 2012, new police academy housing was constructed on the east portion of the site.
+In 2014, the west portion of the site, including the historic defence constructions, was slated for redevelopment.

 As of 2016, the Fort Largs site survives in slightly modified condition from its original state.
 Its tunnels, gun emplacements and storage areas are still largely original.
 A May 2015 fact sheet produced by Renewal SA stated that the 7.4 ha of land to be redeveloped is zoned residential, but any development must not "jeopardise the preservation and maintenance of the Fort, Barracks and Drill Hall", which are included in the site to be redeveloped.

 In June 2016, Renewal SA announced AVJennings as its preferred tenderer for the redevelopment of part of the site for about 250 homes, with the heritage-listed barracks to be converted to apartments, the drill hall to be retained as a community facility, and the historic fort to be owned and operated by the National Trust of SA.